clp-research/pento-diaref/README.md

 The script additionally filters out training samples where the extra target selection accidentally produced a sample that has an utterance type reserved for the uts-holdout.
-So the remaining number of training samples is probably between 120k-130k.
+So the remaining number of in-distribution training samples is probably between 120k-130k.

 Note: During training, we only use the in-distribution validation samples for model selection.